ionic-team/ionitron-lingo/templates/more.md

 My sensors indicate that more information is required so that I may assist you.

+- Can you provide a detailed description of this issue?
 - How would a robot go about replicating this issue?
 - What platform does this happen on? (iOS, Android, all, etc.)
 - What platform versions does this happen on?
 (Android 4.2, iOS 7, all, etc.)